indiosmo/msi/README.md

 *multicast_receiver -> sequencing_machine -> quickfast_decoder -> umdf_adapter -> marketdata_serialization -> tcp_server*

 Based on the ideas published by LMAX this entire pipeline tries to allocate as little as possible and runs entirely in a single thread in order to avoid concurrency problems, scheduling latency and keep the data as close to the cache as possible.
+This is achieved by wiring modules directly with std::bind.

 # Latency results